210524training/RevLearnFrontend/README.md

 The application will consist of four layers, the React Native frontend, the API, the database, the S3 file storage.
 The React Native frontend handles business logic, for example, user interaction, input validation, and system management.
 The API layer handles interaction between the front end and the database / and S3.
 The database stores persistent data from the front end.
 The S3 bucket will store files from the front end.

 - As an admin, I can create a course
-- As an admin, I can assign a teacher to a course
+- As an admin, I can assign a teacher to a cours
 - As a student, I can request to enroll in a course
 - As a student, I can view a list of my enrolled courses
 - As a student, I can view course resources